 - Place emphasis on assignments that encourage multidisciplinary interactions and leadership.

 - Focus on conducting authentic scientific research by replicating work with inconclusive results in the physiology literature and student-designed original research projects.

-The Biology 256L text is a compilation of original laboratory background documents and experimental methods used to teach human physiolgy with the CURE pedagogy.
-Materials are freely available through the university learning management system (LMS), reducing materials costs for students.
+The Biology 256L text is a compilation of original laboratory background documents and experimental methods used to teach human physiolgy with mixed CURE pedagogy.
+Materials are freely available through Pressbooks and the university learning management system (Canvas).